 What are the negatives to air bikes?

-Rather than just singing the praises of this unusual kind of exercise bike, here’s some of the down sides to this bike:
+Rather than just singing the praises of this unusual kind of exercise bike, here are some of the downsides to this bike:

 - Lack of selection – As mentioned earlier, these bikes are not a mass-market product just yet, in the same way other exercise bikes are.
 So there’s not a lot of choice.